About the ACLU's Racial Justice Program

 Stephen Pevar is a Senior Staff Attorney with the ACLU's Racial Justice Program, and has been on the National Legal Staff for 40 years.
 Stephen specializes in Indian and tribal rights, prisoners' rights, free speech of public employees, and the separation of church and state.
 He has litigated some 200 federal cases involving constitutional rights, including cases in more than ten different Federal District Courts, three different U.S. Courts of Appeals, and one case in the U.S. Supreme Court.
 Prior to joining the ACLU, Stephen served as a staff attorney with South Dakota Legal Services on the Rosebud Sioux Indian Reservation.
 In addition to his work with the ACLU, Stephen authored The Rights of Indians and Tribes (Oxford University Press 2012).
-He has served as an adjunct professor at the University of Denver School of Law and the University of Connecticut School of Law, and joined New York University School of Law as an adjunct professor in the spring of 2015.
+He has served as an adjunct professor at the University of Denver School of Law, the University of Connecticut School of Law, New York University School of Law, and is now an adjunct professor at Yale Law School.
 He is a graduate of Princeton University and the University of Virginia School of Law.

 Orion Danjuma is a Staff Attorney with the ACLU's Racial Justice Program.
 Previously, he was an associate at the law firm Emery Celli Brinckerhoff & Abady and a Skadden Fellow with the ACLU Immigrants’ Rights Project.
 He received his J.D. from Stanford Law School in 2010, where he was a Public Interest Fellow, co-president of the Black Law Students Association, and a Symposium Editor of the Stanford Law Review.
 During law school, Orion participated in the Immigrants’ Rights Clinic and received the Thelton E. Henderson prize for clinical work and the Steven M. Block Civil Liberties award for written work in the area of civil rights and personal freedom.
 Before joining the ACLU, Orion clerked for the Honorable Ann Claire Williams of the U.S. Court of Appeals for the 7th Circuit and the Honorable Myron H. Thompson of the U.S. District Court for the Middle District of Alabama.
 Prior to law school, Orion worked for the Rockefeller Foundation’s global public health initiative.
 He has a B.A. from Yale University where he was a Mellon Mays fellow.